fleetdm/fleet/handbook/community.md

         - Tag the DRI and the contributor in a comment on the PR letting everyone know why additional review is needed.
 Make sure to say thanks!
         - Find any open issues that are related and make a note in the comments.

+#### Communicate with contributors

+Community contributions are awesome, and it's important that the contributor knows how much they are appreciated.
+The best way to do that is to keep in touch while we're working to get their PR approved.

+While each team member is responsible for monitoring their active issues and pull requests, the Community Engagement DRI will check in on pull requests with the `:community ` label daily to make sure everything is moving along.
+If there's a comment or question from the contributor that hasn't been addressed, reach out on Slack to try to get more information and update the contributor.

+#### Merge Community PRs

+When merging a pull request from a community contributor:

+- Ensure that checklist for submitter is complete.
+- Verify that all necessary reviews have been approved.
+- Merge the PR.
+- Thank and congratulate the contributor.
+- Share with the team in the #help-promote channel of Fleet Slack to be publicized on social media.
+Those who contribute to Fleet and are recognized for their contributions often become great champions for the project.

-#### Reviewing PRs from the community
+### Reviewing PRs from the community

-If you're assigned a comminity pull request for review, it is important to keep things moving for the contributor.
+If you're assigned a community pull request for review, it is important to keep things moving for the contributor.
 The goal is to not go more than one business day without following up with the contributor.

 A PR should be merged if:
     - It's a change that is needed and useful.